 - 2 tablespoons pure maple syrup

 - Vegan vanilla ice cream (optional, for topping)

 Preheat the oven to 350 degrees F. and grease an 8-inch square baking pan with coconut oil.
 Set aside.

 In a large bowl, add apples, coconut sugar, almond flour, maple syrup, cinnamon, nutmeg, and vanilla extract.
 Using a rubber spatula, mix well until the apples are fully coated and the coconut sugar has dissolved.

 Pour the mixture into the prepared baking pan, using a spatula to smooth the apples into an even layer.

-In a medium bowl, add pecans, coconut flakes, oats, cinnamon, and maple syrup.
+In a medium bowl, add pecans, coconut flakes, oats, cinnamon, and maple syrup and pecans.
 Using a fork, stir and fold until crumbles form.

 Gently spoon crumbles evenly over the apples, making sure to keep the crumbles intact.

-Bake the apples with the crumbles until the top is deep golden brown and the juice around the filling has thickened (about 50 minutes).
+Bake until the top is deep golden brown and the juice around the filling has thickened (about 50 minutes).